axocomm/KaTeX/README.md

 </script>
 ```

-This approach also supports `\displaystyle` and block style rendering through the use of the `keq-displaystyle` and `keq-block` classes, respectively.
+This approach also supports `\displaystyle` and block style rendering through the use of the `tex-displaystyle` and `tex-block` classes, respectively.

 ## Contributing